Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/suggest-resolution.md

 * User experience: Empower users to do more, faster.
 No waiting.
 Customers get back to being productive faster.

 ### What you can do
-* Simplify very techinical request resolutions into content that's suitable for end user consumption.
+* Simplify very technical request resolutions into content that's suitable for end-user consumption.
-* Generate a request resolutions from a post in a ticket timeline (top level; not comments to posts).
+* Generate request resolutions from a post in a ticket timeline (top level; not comments to posts).
 * Or simply paste a block of text into the Request Resolution box and click *Suggest Resolution* to generate user-friendly content.

 ### Where to find it